Fundraising Event Budget [with Free Template]

 - Do you intend to spend money on event promotion (ads, posters, etc.)?

-- Do you plan to purchase fundraising event software to help you manage the event and accept online donations?
+- Do you plan to purchase fundraising event software to help manage the event and accept online donations?

 - Does your event require permits or event insurance?

-Download a Fundraising Event Budget Template
+Download a Free Fundraising Event Budget Template

 The sample fundraising event budget template here includes a profit/loss summary to help you visually compare income and expenses so your organization can be aware of your breaking point and profitability margin.
-Whatever size of fundraising event you are hosting, this fundraising event budget will serve to help predict and estimate costs and income.
+Whatever size of fundraising event you are hosting, this fundraising event budget will help predict and estimate costs and income.
 After all, the point of hosting a fundraiser is to raise money for your cause.